bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 Loosely mimics how the human brain works with layers of neurons with connections between them.

-To emphasize, deep learning algorithms are neural networks, and they are a type of supervised learning.
+Deep learning algorithms are neural networks, and they are a type of supervised learning.
 We train them with labeled data and then we make predictions on unlabeled data.

 ---
 # Deep Learning vs. Traditional Machine Learning